 How is your beer knowledge?
 Do you know the basics, or just want a pint of whatever the bartender offers?
-Are you sure of the differences between Craft Beer and Regular Beer?

 Many people don’t know the difference between craft beer and mass-produced beer.
 If you don’t, you could be missing out on one of life’s simple great pleasures.

 What is a regular beer?

 Mass produced beer is usually made in large factories, then shipped to every corner of the world.
 It’s an everyday beverage, widely available and priced low for drinks after work.
 It tastes the same, every time.

 What is craft beer?

 Craft beer is something special.
 It’s an art form.
 Usually produced on a smaller scale and by passionate independent brewers, craft beer is often far richer in flavor, experimental, more inventive and might have a higher alcohol content.